How to set-up ADF Pipeline from Oracle Fusion Cloud to Snowflake Using BI Connector

 In some cases, they might have a composite primary key (a set of concatenated values from different columns of the table to uniquely identify each row).
 Some tables may not have time-based columns to facilitate incremental loads, for which the primary key is used as a reference to perform the incremental load.

-The lookup table acts as a configuration controller for ADF pipelines.
+The lookup table acts as a configuration controller for data pipelines.
 Each row in the table represents a data load job, including source/destination table details, load type, execution frequency, and watermark column information for incremental loads.

 1. Required Setup: